DELULU: Discriminative Embedding Learning Using Latent Units for Speaker-Aware Self-Trained Speech Foundational Model: Abstract

 \section{Abstract}

 Self-supervised speech models have achieved remarkable success on content-driven tasks, yet they remain limited in capturing speaker-discriminative features critical for verification, diarization, and profiling applications.
-We introduce \textsc{DELULU}, a speaker-aware self-supervised foundational model that addresses this limitation by integrating external supervision into the pseudo-label generation process.
-DELULU leverages frame-level embeddings from ReDimNet, a state-of-the-art speaker verification model, to guide the k-means clustering step during pre-training, introducing a strong speaker-discriminative inductive bias that aligns representation learning with speaker identity.
-The model is trained using a \textbf{dual objective} that combines masked prediction and denoising, further enhancing robustness and generalization.
-DELULU significantly outperforms prior self-supervised learning (SSL) models across a range of speaker-centric tasks, achieving up to \textbf{62\% relative improvement} in equal error rate (EER) for speaker verification and consistent gains on zero-shot profiling tasks such as gender, age, accent, and speaker counting.
-Our findings demonstrate that \textbf{DELULU is a strong universal encoder for speaker-aware speech processing}, enabling superior performance even without task-specific fine-tuning.
+We introduce \textsc{DELULU}, a speaker-aware self-trained foundational model that addresses this limitation by incorporating speaker-informed structure into pseudo-label generation.
+DELULU leverages frame-level embeddings from ReDimNet, a state-of-the-art speaker verification model, to guide k-means clustering during pre-training, introducing a speaker-discriminative inductive bias that aligns representation learning with speaker identity.
+DELULU significantly outperforms prior SSL models across a range of speaker-centric tasks, achieving up to \textbf{62\% relative improvement} in equal error rate (EER) for speaker verification and consistent gains on zero-shot profiling tasks including gender, age, accent, and speaker counting; notably surpassing even its teacher model on zero-shot evaluations.
+Our findings demonstrate that \textbf{DELULU is a strong universal encoder for speaker-aware speech processing}, enabling superior performance without task-specific fine-tuning.